circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 }
 ```

-Up next, we need to build our actual OData parsers with Superpower, let's gets started with the most basic, an OData string.
+Up next, we need to build our OData parsers with Superpower, let's gets started with the most basic, an OData string.
 As shown before, an OData request may look like the following HTTP GET request.

 ```shell
 GET /posts?filter[post]=published eq true&filter[author]=firstName eq 'Dan'&include=author HTTP/1.1